The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: Introduction

+The urgent need to renew the teaching of probability at the \'Ecole Polytechnique was a side effect of the war, when much probabilistic technique had been used to direct artillery.
+And it is because Gateaux was dead that L\'evy was in possession of his papers.
+Nobody can tell what L\'evy's career would have been without the conjunction of these two disparate elements that his fertile mind surprisingly connected.

+I began to be interested in Gateaux's story when we were preparing the edition of Fr\'echet and L\'evy's correspondence with Barbut and Locker in 2003 [an English edition (\citett{Barbut2014}) was recently published].
+Since that date, a lot of work has been done concerning the involvement of scientists in the Great War, resulting in an increasing number of publications, and, in particular, the approach of the centennial year was met by a flow of papers and books in many countries so that it is difficult to provide an exhaustive list.
+Let me mention, among many others, the interesting contributions [\citet{Pepe2011}, \citet{Onghena2011} or the books \citet{AubinGoldstein2014} and \citet{Downing2014}].
+By the way, the centennial was also an occasion for economists to remember Gateaux's work (\citett{DuggerLambert2013}).

+A focus on Gateaux therefore allows us to shed some light on some specific aspects of mathematics before and after the Great War and to understand how such an event may have influenced their development, not only in technical aspects but also because of its terrible human cost.

-The paper is divided in four parts.
-In the first one, we try to present a sketch of Gateaux's life up to 1913.
-Then we present the decisive event in his short professional life, his stay in Rome with Volterra.
-In the third part, we give another biographical sketch about his depart for the army and his last days.
-Finally, in a slighlty more technical part, we shall turn to the mathematical work of the young mathematician, how it was recovered and considerably extended by L\'evy and appeared afterwards as a step in the construction of abstract integration and modern probability theory.
+The paper is divided into four parts.
+In the first I describe Gateaux's life before he went to Rome in 1913.
+Then I present the critical period in Rome with Volterra.
+The third part treats his departure to the army and his last days.
+Finally, there is a slightly more technical part which considers the work of Gateaux and how it was recovered by L\'evy and considerably extended by him so that it became a step toward the construction of an abstract integral in infinite dimensions and then of modern probability theory.